jagodacodes/cs50-journey/week3-algorithms/sort/README.md

 ## Objective

-Analyse the behaviour and efficiency of different sorting algorithms using datasets with various input orders and sizes.
+Analyse the behaviour of a provided sorting program by running it on datasets of different sizes and input orders.
+Based on the execution times, identify which sorting algorithm the program is using.

 ## Concepts Practised